RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: las Architectures and Protocols

 \subsection{Entity Types and Overall Architecture}

-In the proposed RIS-enabled \ac{las} system, there are several types of entities: \acp{ap}, beacons, \acp{ris}, and \acp{ue}, as shown in Figure~\ref{fig-2-architecture}.
-The \acp{ap} (e.g., a gNB macro base station) provide cellular services to the devices in coverage.
+In the proposed RIS-enabled \ac{las} system, there are several types of entities: \acp{ap}, beacons, \acp{ris}, and \acp{ue}, as shown in Fig.~\ref{fig-2-architecture}.
+The \acp{ap} provide cellular services to the devices in coverage.
 A beacon could be a \ac{rsu} that is capable of sending and receiving \ac{las} reference signals via sidelink communications.
-In this way, the explicit involvement of expensive and power-hungry \acp{ap} with full communication protocols is not needed for \ac{las} purposes. \Acp{ris} serve as reference anchors to assist ISLAC tasks, and are controlled by a dedicated entity responsible for realizing communication functions.
-Finally, UEs may have different hardware capabilities (e.g., single/multiple antennas, half-/full-duplex) that play different roles in \ac{las} (e.g., a target UE to be localized, an assistant UE with known or measured location to assist \ac{las}, or a server/coordinator in performing \ac{las} tasks).
-Although all the devices involved in the targeted tasks will have sidelink communication capabilities, beacons usually have fewer power constraints than UEs, while the controllers of reflective RISs are expected to work in low-power mode without sending or processing \ac{las} reference signals~\cite{strinati2021reconfigurable}.
-We further consider that \acp{ris} coordinate their reflective beamforming, either using time division or phase profile codes in the time domain.
+In this way, the explicit involvement of expensive and power-hungry \acp{ap} with full communication protocols is not needed for \ac{las} purposes.
+RISs serve as reference anchors to assist ISLAC tasks, {each being controlled by a local \ac{risc}.
+This controller is able to switch RIS profiles autonomously or configured by other devices, for example, a UE via sidelink communication or other RISCs via a \ac{riso}~\cite{RISE6G_D51}.} Finally, UEs may have different hardware capabilities (e.g., single/multiple antennas, half-/full-duplex) that play different roles in \ac{las} (e.g., a target UE to be localized, an assistant UE with known or measured location to assist \ac{las}, or a server/coordinator in performing \ac{las} tasks).
+Although all the devices contributing to the targeted tasks will have sidelink communication capabilities, beacons usually have fewer power constraints than UEs, while {RISCs are expected to configure phases} in low-power mode without sending or processing \ac{las} reference signals~\cite{strinati2021reconfigurable}.
+We further consider that \acp{ris} coordinate their reflective beamforming, either using time division or phase profile codes in the time domain, {which could be predefined or configured adaptively (e.g., optimized for L\&S performance using machine learning algorithms)}.